 The Minnesota Department of Education (MDE) requires us to submit a new form every semester, with updated dates on the signature lines for that specific semester.
 We do our best to connect with students in advance to notify them of the pending due date.
 Students who do not turn in this form will have a hold placed on their account preventing them from getting books and official transcripts until the form is received.
-If the form is not received, the student will be billed for the tuition, fees, and materials.
+If after repeated requests the form is not received, the student will be billed for the tuition, fees, and materials.

 I'm a new PSEO student.
-Why do I have to wait until the end of March for advising?
+Why do I have to wait until April to start orientation?

 As a college, we are required to give returning students priority registration.
 These students will get to register for their classes beginning in late February/early March.
 We are also required to give new, traditional students priority registration over new PSEO students.
+New, traditional students get to begin registering in late March/early April.
+New PSEO students often begin meeting with advisors as early as mid-April.
+If a student does orientation within one week of receipt of the orientation materials, and signs up for an appointment right away upon completion, the student should still have a convenient appointment that gives them the best opportunity for getting classes they want.